obinnafranklinduru/NFT-DAO/README.md

 ## Frontend - Next.js

 The frontend of the BinnaDevsDAO project is built with Next.js, a React framework for server-side rendering and building web applications.
 The frontend provides a user-friendly interface for interacting with the BinnaDevsDAO smart contract.

-To run the frontend locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/obinnafranklinduru/NFT-DAO`
-2. Navigate to the project directory: `cd my-app`
-3. Install the dependencies: `npm install`
-4. Start the Next.js development server: `npm run dev`
-5. Open your web browser and visit `http://localhost:3000` to access the application.

 ## Technologies Used